Varèse Sarabande albums discography: 70400 series (1988)

-This batch of a dozen titles between the 47000 series and the new mainline series starting from 5200 to 7500 series which started right after this after Varèse's newly minted distribution deal with MCA (aka UNI later on Universal Music Group (UMG)) in late 1987 which the label finally instituted a barcode system which included this series of titles which had a limited press run of over 500 copies or more during the label's transition with MCA into their distribution cycle.
-This numbering system stems from their digital LP series of titles featuring a few soundtracks (i.e. Suspect) and also could be seen as 470 rearranged as 704.
-These titles featured specific lettering and package design not unlike the 47000 series and this lettering and package design would run until the first batch of the 5200 series, which would later reinstitute the font lettering they used during the 47000 series permanently until 1999.
+With this batch of a dozen titles between the 47000 series and the new mainline series starting from 5200 to 7500 - which started right after this after Varèse's newly minted distribution deal with MCA (aka UNI later on Universal Music Group (UMG)) in late 1987 - the label finally instituted a barcode system which included this series of titles with a limited press run of over 500 copies or more during the label's transition with MCA into their distribution cycle.
+This numbering system stems from their digital LP series of titles featuring a few soundtracks (e.g. Suspect) and also could be seen as 470 rearranged as 704.
+These titles featured specific lettering and package design not unlike the 47000 series and this lettering and package design would run until the first batch of the 5200 series, which would later re-institute the font lettering they used during the 47000 series permanently until 1999.

-This series features a few cancellations including one rumored title of Dead Heat by Ernest Troost and one confirmed but announced title, Bad Dreams in which collectors were willing to pay top prices for until the label revealed and confirmed its cancellation when they finally released it on CD as part of their LP to CD Subscription Series that ran from June 2015 to May 2016.
+This series features a few cancellations including one rumoured title of Dead Heat by Ernest Troost and one confirmed but announced title, Bad Dreams in which collectors were willing to pay top prices for until the label revealed and confirmed its cancellation when they finally released it on CD as part of their LP to CD Subscription Series that ran from June 2015 to May 2016.